tonirex/sg-aks-workshop/validate-scenarios/README.md

 This is a quick recap of the requirements:

 1. Leverage Existing Identity Mgmt Solution
-2. Implement Security Least Privilege Principle
+2. Implement Security The Least Privilege Principle
 3. Log Everything for Audit Reporting purposes
 4. Ensure Security Controls are being met (No Drifting)
 5. Monitoring and Alerting Events
     - Alert when SSH into Container
     - Alert AKS Cluster has IP whitelisting set

-6. Integrate with Existing SIEM
-7. Deploy into Existing VNET with Ingress and Egress Restrictions
+6. Deploy into Existing VNET with Ingress and Egress Restrictions
-8. Resources can only be created in specific regions due to data sovereignty
-9. Container Registry Whitelisting
+7. Container Registry Whitelisting
-10. Ability to Chargeback to Line of Business
+8. Ability to Chargeback to Line of Business
-11. Secrets Mgmt
+9. Secrets Mgmt
-12. Container Image Mgmt
+10. Container Image Mgmt
-13. Restrict Creation of Public IPs
+11. Restrict Creation of Public IPs
-14. Implement & Deploy Image Processing Application
+12. Implement & Deploy Image Processing Application
-15. Easily rollout new versions of Application
+13. Easily rollout new versions of Application

 ## Requirements to Technology Matrix